odhs/course_repository/semana-tech-01-go-react/semana-tech-01-go-react-web/README.md

 - directory: node_modules
 - file: package-lock.json

-4: To execute `npm i -f` to install everything
+4: Execute `npm i -f` to install everything

-### Instaling Sonner to show a Toaster
+### Instaling package Sonner to show a toaster

 To show messages to the user, -f because we are using React 19 and this version is in release candidate yet.
 The function was added to the Sharing Button in Room page.